Guide to Accessibility Compliance for CANVAS Users

 Word documents can be read by screen readers.
 Correctly formatting your Word documents will help in creating accessible documents.
 Basically, you should use Word's built-in styles, add alternative text to images, and for data tables turn on the feature that allows header rows to repeat on each page.
 See the sections on formatting Word documents in the Creating Accessible PDFs online tutorial.

 PowerPoint files can be used with various assistive computer technologies, but most screen readers will need the presentation be in an HTML format to access them.
 If you post a PowerPoint file on the Web, you need to also post an HTML-based version to ensure maximum accessibility.
-See the online tutorial on Creating Accessible PowerPoint Presentations for choices of how to make an accessible alternative to a PowerPoint presentation.
-It is recommended that you also offer the PowerPoint file as a PDF - a simple saving option from PowerPoint.
+See the online tutorial on PowerPoint Accessibility for choices of how to make an accessible alternative to a PowerPoint presentation.
+It is recommended that you also offer the PowerPoint file as a PDF—a simple saving option from PowerPoint.
 Contact the Distance Education Assistive Technology Specialist to assist you in making the PDFs accessible.

 Be mindful of creating instructions with visual cues that refer to shapes, colors, and location that will not be perceived by disabled users.
 Consider using a heading when referring to an area of the page.